Signs of bullying

 - refuses to talk about what is wrong

-- student is often alone or excluded from friendship groups at school
+- is often alone or excluded from friendship groups at school

-- student is a frequent target for teasing, mimicking or ridicule at school
+- is a frequent target for teasing, mimicking or ridicule at school

-- change in the student's ability or willingness to speak up in class and appears insecure or frightened.
+- changes their willingness to speak up in class

-- changes their method or route to school or are frightened of walking to school
+- changes their method or route to school or is frightened of walking to school

 - changes in sleep patterns